-Solar projects used to be all the rage.
+Align Research Limited, Cornwell House, Main Street, Amotherby, Malton, YO17 6UN Authorised and regulated by the Financial Conduct Authority.
+FRN 768993 Solar projects used to be all the rage.
 Developers have been doing them for years across the UK and so nearly all the easy land has now been snapped up, leaving only more challenging project sites.
-FGS may do a tie up with solar people as such sites are obviously becoming increasingly rare and FGS appears to have the basics in order.
-The problem is that a 50MW solar site needs c.200+ acres, whilst you can get a 50MW battery storage project into a couple of acres at most.
-Batteries do look like the future, with the chance to buy energy on the cheap (when there is excess power around) to smooth out the highs and lows of energy markets.
-Peaker plants also have had a lot of interest and substantial investment over recent years, but batteries appear to be starting to steal their focus.
+FGS may arrange a tie up with solar specialists as such sites are obviously becoming increasingly rare.
+The point is that a 50MW solar site needs c.200+ acres, whilst you can get a 50MW battery storage project into a couple of acres at most.
+Batteries do however look like the future, with the chance to buy energy on the cheap (when there is excess power around) to smooth out the highs and lows of energy markets.
+Gas peaking plants also have had a lot of interest and substantial investment over recent years but batteries appear to be ESG/green focus at present.
 Battery storage is such a hot sector, that at this stage, FGS will likely have the option to flip the Burwell project or co-develop it as it sees fit.
-First revenue from this project after construction could come in the middle of 2022, but first value realisation from a team with consummate deal making expertise could be much sooner than that.

-As a listed company, Corcel sees its niche in FSG being in the middle ground sitting between smaller often cash-poor developers and larger funds and institutions with large minimum ticket sizes.
-Smaller developers are guys running around hustling and selling dreams but who can only take projects so far as they largely lack access to capital.
+As a listed company, Corcel sees its niche in FGS as being in the middle ground, sitting between smaller often cash-poor developers and larger funds and institutions with large minimum ticket sizes.
+Smaller developers are guys running around hustling and selling dreams but who can only take projects so far as they largely lack access to capital and often complex management skills.
 Then there are the institutional players such as pension funds for whom these projects are too small and who wish to write checks starting in the £100m+ range.
-All of this creates a dynamic niche for Corcel and FGS where they believe 4-5 projects per year could be developed.
-In addition to single projects, the team is seeking bolt on acquisitions which could dramatically increase the scale of the FSG division quite rapidly.
-As an example, over recent years a lot of EIS money has gone into peaker plants and solar projects, and much of this is now looking for an exit and the FGS management team ought to be able to pick and choose from such opportunities.
-Going forward, the FSG pipeline will be looked after quietly out of sight of investors and disclosures will made when projects look as though they will provide a series of key inflexion points over the coming 18 months, which should see Corcel comfortably re-rated.
+All of this creates a dynamic niche for Corcel and FGS where they believe 4-5 projects per year could be developed, funded and built.
+In addition to single projects, the team is seeking bolt on acquisitions which could dramatically increase the scale of the FGS division quite rapidly.